PrefectHQ/prefect/docs/concepts/automations.md

 ### Triggers

 Triggers specify the conditions under which your action should be performed.
-The Prefect UI includes templates for many common conditions, like:
+The Prefect UI includes templates for many common conditions, such as:

 - Flow run state change
     - Note - Flow Run Tags currently are only evaluated with `OR` criteria
 - Work pool status
 - Work queue status
 - Deployment status